 Too much ink of course required the use of blotting paper, a cardboard-like absorbent paper.
 If a student was left handed then writing with ink became a challenge as the fist would smudge the words from left to right.
 However, a little smudge here and there was acceptable.

 SRA was also known as a reading laboratory kit.
 Consisting of a huge box filled with coloured reading and comprehension cards graded in levels of difficulty, it enabled us to work at our own pace and assess our own skills.

 SRA reading laboratories consisted of graded story cards, fiction and non-fiction, comprehension questions and answer cards.

 Speed reading was a program designed to improve both the speed and comprehension of reading.
 The teacher would set up a special film projector and a projector screen.
 A story filmstrip roll was placed in the projector and the words shone up on the screen.
-However, only one line of words was shown at a time, with a light moving across the words.
+However, only one line of words was shown at a time, with a light moving across the words from left to right.
 The speed of showing each line and word could be adjusted by the teacher.
-The faster the speed the harder it was for some pupils to keep up.
+The faster the speed, the harder it was for some pupils to keep up.

 Speed reading machines were used in upper primary classrooms in the late 1960s.
 Each reel contained a text projected onto a screen showing one line at at time at a rapid pace.